Skip to Content

 from $75.00

-At the center of the Roman city lived the market, where ancient peoples found their daily goods.
+This crystal porcelain print depicts the center of the Roman city; market, where ancient peoples found their daily goods.
 The original mosaic stood at 10 feet tall and wide, or over 3 meters, making this print’s detail exemplary.

 The central ornamentation shows a market scene.
 Eight male figures of different ages, each dressed in a short tunic or in a toga, are positioned harmoniously on all four sides of the square central panel.
 Each carries or presents a different product: a hare, a young wild boar, a deer, a brace of pheasants, a kid goat, a rooster and a hen, a brace of partridges, fruit and/or buns in baskets.